securekubernetes/securekubernetes/docs/scenario_1_attack.md

 In these Attack scenarios, we're going to be doing a lot of things that can be crimes if done without permission.
 Today, you have permission to perform these kinds of attacks against your assigned training environment.

-In the real world, use good judgement.
+In the real world, use good judgment.
 Don't hurt people, don't get yourself in trouble.
 Only perform security assessments against your own systems, or with written permission from the owners.

 ## Backstory